 Her trilogy about a woman physician at the Grand Canyon Clinic, published by the University of Nevada Press, combines science-based medicine with adventure, geology, and romance.

-And do you want to know what your doctor really thinks?
-OUT OF PATIENTS is the story of middle-aged burned-out Norah Waters MD, who gives herself one more year to find her way back to enjoying her medical career before she quits.
+OUT of PATIENTS is the story of middle-aged burned-out Norah Waters MD, who gives herself one more year to find her way back to enjoying her medical career before she quits.
 Supported by her steadfast dog, a misfit veterinarian, and a pensive radiologist, she wrestles her way through a surprising assortment of obstacles, sometimes amusing and sometimes dreadful, to make a final decision about her future.

-BREAKING NEWS: The sequel to OUT OF PATIENTS is approved for publication!
-Follow Dr. Norah Waters as she attempts to wrap up her practice and deal with her 90-year-old mom, who takes on Sun City in her own determined style.
-Anticipated release in late 2024.
+In NO MORE PATIENTS, follow Dr. Norah Waters as she attempts to wrap up her practice and deal with her 90-year-old mom, who takes on Sun City in her own determined style.
+Anticipated release in early 2026.

-REVIEW for OUT of PATIENTS:
+Review for OUT of PATIENTS:

 An astutely sensitive depiction of life as a physician … a companionably agreeable novel laced with lightsome humor … readers will appreciate the genuinely sharp insights into the often burdensome world of private medical practice.